Greystoke, the Legend of Tarzan, Lord of the Apes | 1984

 The elaborate staircase, down which the eccentric old earl recklessly slides on a tea tray, is also at Hatfield.
 It’s the Grand Staircase, one of a few surviving Jacobean staircases, and a marvel of woodcarving.

-Hatfield was also seen as the ‘Great House’ in Sally Potter’s time-shifting, gender-shifting film of Virginia Woolf’s Orlando, as ‘Wayne Manor’ in Tim Burtons Batman, as the home of Lara Croft: Tomb Raider; as well as in period pieces such as Shakespeare in Love and Henry VIII And His Six Wives.
+Hatfield was also seen as the home of Lara Croft: Tomb Raider and provided the interior of ‘Wayne Manor’ in Tim Burtons Batman.
 James Fox was back, living in the house in both Tim Burton’s Charlie and the Chocolate Factory and Guy Ritchie’s Sherlock Holmes.

 John Clayton (the name Tarzan is never mentioned in the film) is unwisely invited to the opening of the ‘Greystoke Wing’ of London’s Natural History Museum, Cromwell Road, South Kensington, SW7, in the main Dinosaur Hall.

-The museum – a stunning building in its own right – is also featured in 1995’s Loch Ness, in the excellent, low-key 1950 thriller Seven Days to Noon, and the legendary (though for entirely different reasons) Basic Instinct 2.
+The museum – a stunning building in its own right – is also featured in Paddington, 1995’s Loch Ness, in the excellent, low-key 1950 thriller Seven Days to Noon, the legendary (for all the wrong reasons) Basic Instinct 2 and the Wachowskis' Jupiter Ascending.